Shaon2221/Learning-and-Experimenting_Data-Science/README.md

 Most of the code executed in jupyter notebook.
 You can download Anaconda which come up with all necessery packages.
 Download Anaconda [here](https://www.anaconda.com/products/individual).
 If you're using Jupyter Notebook without anaconda distribution execute following command.
 It will install all package you need right now. 👇🏼<br><br>
 `pip install numpy pandas seaborn matplotlib scikit-learn` <br><br>
 That's it.
 Start playing with codes.
-Good Luck.
+Good Luck.🤗

 # What is next🎯
 After learning all of the things in this repo, you will be confident enough to do great things.
 Some of the recommendeation what I am doing after this: